frnrbt/ondorse-home/index.md

           Ondorse allows you to configure proposed checks to evaluate new users and to make sure your customers are always right for you.
         type: faq_item
-      - question: How does Ondorse replace the process of KYC refresh?
+      - question: What data does Ondorse use to conduct such evaluations?
         answer: >
           Ondorse automatically populates your back office tool with the most up-to-date company information on the corporate customers you are